getlago/lago-docs/docs/09_api-reference/04_events.md

 | `type: string` | **required**

 Code identifying the type of the event.<br/>
-It should match the `code` property of one of your active billable metric.
+It should match the `code` property of one of your active billable metrics, otherwise it will be ignored.

 #### timestamp